akornatskyy/wheezy.core/doc/userguide.rst

     >>> tm.fallbacks
     {'uk': ('uk', 'ru', 'en')}

-Default language is always appended to the fallback list.
+The default language is always appended to the fallback list.

 :py:class:`~wheezy.core.i18n.TranslationsManager` supports dictionary access that accepts a language code as a key.
 So the following represents all